 Fill in the expected cost of your treatment into the orange box on the right.
 If you are planning on taking out a loan, enter the cost of your initial down payment.

-After you enter in the cost of treatment, the rest of the fields will automatically auto-populate.
+After you enter the cost of treatment, the rest of the fields will automatically auto-populate.
 (You must fill in the monthly expenses and income fields in Step 3 in order for the “Income after monthly expenses field” to auto-populate.)

 You will now be able to see how many months it will take you to save the necessary amount.
 The number of months in the green box will automatically update based on what you enter for your expenses and the cost of treatment.
 This feature can help you decide if you need to rearrange your expenses or find a treatment with a lower cost, depending on what you can afford and when.
 In the example below, notice how finding a more affordable treatment allows you to reach your goal in less than half of the time compared to the original estimate.